ahigerd/galosh/doc/profiles-commands.md

 * Action: `say %1`
     * Input: `MyCommand`
     * Output: `say `
+        * _Placeholders for missing parameters are removed._
     * Input: `MyCommand Hello, world!`
     * Output: `say Hello,`
+        * _Spaces separate placeholders._
     * Input: `MyCommand "Hello, world!"`
     * Output: `say Hello, world!`
+        * _Quotation marks combine multiple words into a single parameter._
 * Command: `od`
 * Action: `unlock %{1:door}`
 * Action: `open %{1:door}`
     * Input: `od`
     * Output: `unlock door`, then `open door`
+        * _The default value is used if a parameter is not provided._
     * Input: `od gate`
     * Output: `unlock gate`, then `open gate`
+        * _The parameter will replace each placeholder._
 * Command: `tbold`
 * Action: `tell %1 *** %2+ ***`
     * Input: `tbold tspil Listen to me!`
     * Output: `tell tspil *** Listen to me! ***`
+        * _All parameters from the second onward are included in the output._

 -----